sagarsoftech/sagarsoftech/README.md

-# BlueWave — Static Starter
+# SagarSoftech — Static Starter

 A responsive, accessible landing page template using **HTML**, **CSS**, **JavaScript**, and **jQuery**.